Results 1 - 10

 - Add to MetaCart

-The affine rank minimization problem consists of finding a matrix of minimum rank that satisfies a given system of linear equality constraints.
+Abstract The affine rank minimization problem consists of finding a matrix of minimum rank that satisfies a given system of linear equality constraints.
 Such problems have appeared in the literature of a diverse set of fields including system identification and control, Euclidean embedding, and collaborative filtering.
 Although specific instances can often be solved with specialized algorithms, the general affine rank minimization problem is NP-hard, because it contains vector cardinality minimization as a special case.
 In this paper, we show that if a certain restricted isometry property holds for the linear transformation defining the constraints, the minimum rank solution can be recovered by solving a convex optimization problem, namely the minimization of the nuclear norm over the given affine space.
-We present several random ensembles of equations where the restricted isometry property holds with overwhelming probability, provided the codimension of the subspace is sufficiently large.
+We present several random ensembles of equations where the restricted isometry property holds with overwhelming probability, provided the codimension of the subspace is Ω(r(m + n) log mn), where m, n are the dimensions of the matrix, and r is its rank.
 The techniques used in our analysis have strong parallels in the compressed sensing framework.
 We discuss how affine rank minimization generalizes this pre-existing concept and outline a dictionary relating concepts from cardinality minimization to those of rank minimization.
 We also discuss several algorithmic approaches to solving the norm minimization relaxations, and illustrate our results with numerical examples.

 Sparsest solutions of underdetermined linear systems via ℓ